Why do I keep testing VPNs?

-Here, too, I was satisfied to find that the service has dedicated apps for most prominent platforms, such as Android, Windows, and Mac.
+Here, too, I was satisfied to find that the service has dedicated apps for the most prominent platforms, such as Android, Windows, and Mac.

 What’s more, the service features are common across platforms, and the user interface is intuitive and user friendly.

 Finally, I’d like to talk a bit about VyprVPN’s pricing, which is divided into monthly, bi-yearly, and yearly subscription plans.

 I recommend you go with the premium service with unlimited bandwidth, up to five simultaneous connections, and above all, access to the Chameleon protocol.

 If, however, you’re in the mood to save a few bucks you can always opt for the standard tier ($9.95/mo) connection.